Jordan Kimball & Demi Burnett Roast Their ‘Bachelor In Paradise’ Co-Stars In Hilarious Scene No One Saw Coming

 Listen up everybody, as an elected official in @bachelorinparadise I’m here to announce that I will protect the Queen of paradise @demi_not_lovato at all costs and also help with the 6 toe investigation.
 This ends your local PSA.
 Btw the laughter caught in this footage is authentic and awful.
 Cheers to pissing our pants Demi!

 Unfortunately, this dynamic duo may have delivered their last show together—at least in front of ABC’s cameras.
-While it hasn’t fully played out on TV yet, Jordan looks to be involved in some serious Bachelor on Paradise drama involving a piñata.
-Even the Mayor isn’t immune to banishment from Paradise when violence is involved, so stay tuned.
+While it hasn’t fully played out on TV yet, Jordan looks to be involved in some serious Bachelor on Paradise drama with a piñata.
+Even the mayor isn’t immune to banishment from paradise when violence is involved, so stay tuned.

 Bachelor in Paradise airs Mondays and Tuesdays at 8 p.m. on ABC.